L'Oreal chief very optimistic about 2015 - WSJ

-PARIS The chief executive of L'Oreal (OREP.PA), the world's largest cosmetics group, said he was expecting a good fourth quarter thanks to a strong dollar and lower oil prices as they would boost sales and profit.
+PARIS Jan 23 The chief executive of L'Oreal , the world's largest cosmetics group, said he was expecting a good fourth quarter thanks to a strong dollar and lower oil prices as they would boost sales and profit.

 "We do as much business in North America as we do in the euro zone," Jean-Paul Agon told the Wall Street Journal.